Mistakes Ecommerce Stores Commonly Make: Poorly Designed Websites

 Fast as lightning

-Set this process up from the start as this also often results in being penalised by search engines meaning your website may not rank high on searches.
+Set this process up from the start as this also often results in being penalized by search engines meaning your website may not rank high on searches.
 The higher ranked you are in google means higher sight from potential customers.
-Research shows that slow-loading sites cost retailers an eye-watering £1.73 billion in lost sales every year, according to eConsultancy.
+Research shows that slow-loading sites cost retailers an eye-watering £1.73 billion (around $2.09 billion) in lost sales every year, according to eConsultancy.

 First impressions count!
 You are immediately judged based on your website, its design and the ease of use.
 According to researchers at the Missouri University of Science and Technology.
 And it takes just another 2.6 seconds for that viewer’s eyes to concentrate in a way that reinforces that first impression.